joelparkerhenderson/objectives-and-key-results/README.md

 "I worked at a startup that started OKRs and I found experience super enjoyable, to the point where working in a more relaxed environment (for lack of a better description) is kinda hard these days.
 The two things people and teams struggled the most with though, IMHO: 1) Coming up with a good OKR that met longer term, higher level company priorities that intersected your work.
 2) Coming up with a good ORK in terms of measurable key results.
 It can be tough and time consuming to get the measurements in place necessary to gauge the results, or even make a case for the OKR in the first place (incidentally this is the dirty secret of SRE IMHO).
 We would pro-actively get data collection in place on occasion for reasons that included helping to launch and score future OKRs."

 "As a manager, you have to talk about performance.
 If you’re not, you’re failing your company and you’re failing your team.
 If OKRs help you do this, go for it.
 If not, find another tool.
 What’s important is that you talk about performance, early and often."

 "Figuring out why you do what you do and how you measure the success of that in a way that leads you to the right result IS hard but extremely valuable work.
 It forces you to deeply understand the problem you're solving and the challenges you face."

 "There is a peace that comes with knowing what you are working on is aligned with the company, and that management has good visibility into how you are doing.
 And if you take your job seriously, it is really not that hard to keep up with."

+"OKRs probably only make sense in terms of a complex system, so required reading should probably be Donella Meadows’ Thinking in Systems.
+In particular, you need to understand that for something to change often everything must change.
+People try to do these very tiny scoped OKRs and that's kind of risky.
+To get a complex system to change, often you just need to hold the output at some desired level, and allow the internals to reconfigure to provide that output.
+Nobody talks about OKR-induced organizational chaos, but ideally you should have one or two OKRs a year that really rearrange the entire system because they happened to be located at a bottleneck and they had to twist the system around until something else became the bottleneck."

 ### Cons